lsst/lsst/README.txt

 loadLSST" below).
 If the user does not use this script, he can simply run "setup lsst" instead.

-Currently, this package is main concerned with package installation.
 When this package is setup, it will:

   o  setup the lssteups package, which is required for downloading
        packages from dev.lsstcorp.org.

-  o  setup the pacman package, if needed

   o  provides useful commands for managing packages:
+     + switcheups:  a script that will switch the version of eups that will be loaded when sourcing loadLSST.*sh
      + lsstpkg:     a thin wrapper around eups distrib.
-Using this script guarantees that the lssteups extensions will be used.
+Using this script guarantees that the lssteups extensions will be used (deprecated).
-     + switcheups:  a script that will switch the version of eups that will be loaded when sourcing loadLSST.*sh

 For building products, this package provides the following:

   o  it sets two useful environment variables that saves typing when
      checking out packages from the SVN repository:

-     + LSST_SVN     The SVN repository's base URL, svn+ssh://svn.lsstcorp.org
+     + LSST_GIT     The Git repository's base URL, git@git.lsstcorp.org
-     + LSST_DMS     The base SVN URL for the root directory for current LSST products
+     + LSST_DMS     The base Git URL to the directory containing LSST products

   o  it setups up the base package, which is necessary for properly